anoma/nspec/docs/tutorial/engines/index.md

 icon: octicons/gear-16
 search:
   exclude: false
+tags:
+  - engine
+  - mailbox
+  - engine-instance
+  - engine-type
+  - guarded-action
+  - engine-acquaintances
 ---

 # On Engines in the Anoma Specification

 ## Introduction

-The Anoma specification is inspiredy by the actor model,[^3] where systems consist of actors that communicate via message passing: every Anoma instance is considered as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other.
+The Anoma specification is inspired by the actor model[^3] where systems consist of actors that communicate via message passing.
+Every Anoma instance is considered as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other.
 The behavior of each engine instance—i.e., how it reacts to receiving a message in